cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ```

-The graph also have two functions which implements ==a recursive DFS== to get a longest path from one matrix point, the below function will travel from a Root node, return a longest path.
+The graph also have two functions which implements **a recursive DFS** to get a longest path from one matrix point, the below function will travel from a Root node, return a longest path.
 ```java
 public Path getLongestPathByNode(Node n)
 ```